iusondemand/Schrems-II---Privacy-shield-unofficial-FAQ/README.md

-# Schrems-II---Privacy-shield-unofficial-FAQ
+# Schrems II Privacy shield unofficial FAQ

-By Valentino Spataro some FAQ for entities looking for practical instructions
+*By Valentino Spataro some FAQ for entities looking for practical instructions*

 - If you need a different license please contact me at info@privacykit.it